 When it comes to online marketplaces, Amazon is undoubtedly the largest and most well-known player in the game.
 However, Walmart Marketplace is a rapidly growing platform that is quickly gaining traction among online sellers.

-While Walmart may not have the same vast seller base and extensive range of product categories as Amazon, it has several unique features and benefits that make it an attractive option for online sellers.
+While Walmart may not have the same vast active seller base and extensive range of product categories as Amazon, it has several unique features and benefits that make it an attractive option for online sellers.

-One of the main advantages of Walmart Marketplace is its smaller seller base.
+One of the main advantages of the Walmart marketplace is its smaller seller base.
 Amazon has about 1.9 million sellers as of March 2022.
 Walmart, on the other hand, currently has only a fraction of that number, with the marketplace recently surpassing 150,000 sellers.
 This means there is less competition for sellers on the platform.

-Additionally, Walmart has a stringent vetting process for its sellers, which ensures that only high-quality, reputable merchants are allowed to sell on the platform.
+Additionally, the Walmart marketplace has a stringent vetting process for its sellers, which ensures that only high-quality, reputable merchants are allowed to sell on the platform.
 This focus on quality over quantity has resulted in a more streamlined and reliable shopping experience for Walmart customers.

 Additionally, Walmart Marketplace has been investing heavily in improving its platform and features, such as adding a third-party logistics program, expanding international shipping capabilities, and improving the seller dashboard.